 Startups are thriving, niche is the way forward, the market looks promising, there’s some great talent out there and technology growth is on your side.
 However we understand it can feel risky to leave the relative safety of an employed job and take the plunge into working for yourself.
 Funding is the number one reason would-be-entrepreneurs cite for not starting their own venture.
 There are always startup costs involved; office space, business cards and perhaps even salaries.
 Becoming your own boss is appealing, but you need to pay your workers weekly, while usually paying your clients monthly, often causing unavoidable cash flow problems.
 The answer is often borrowing, bank loans or overdrafts - not so appealing.
 However worry not, this isn’t the only option.
 As well as back office and payroll management, New Millennia offer 100% genuine funding specifically for those starting a recruitment business.
 You don’t pay until you’re earning, offering you the peace of mind to know you can get up and running without running up a debt.

 2016 offers huge opportunities for new recruitment agencies as many skilled workers see temping and contracts as a flexible option, and the skills shortage means employers are willing to offer more temporary contracts.
 Having the right finance in place can mean the world, giving you more opportunities and peace of mind.
 As an official business partner of the REC New Millennia offer funding and full back office support for anyone starting a recruitment business in 2016 and beyond.
-If you’d like to find out more visit our recruitment startup services page or contact us for a chat.
+If you’d like to find out more, contact us for a chat.